carlosefr/spinner-mouse/README.md

 ### Sensitivity Settings (in Emulators)

 In my case I have the multi-turn potentiometer set for a speed of 22 by default, which I find confortable for Arkanoid running under [lr-fbneo](https://github.com/libretro/fbneo).
-I prefer to run other games under [lr-mame2003-plus](https://github.com/libretro/mame2003-plus-libretro) to be able to adjust the sensitivity (the controller must be in "slow mode" for that, see above).
+I prefer to run other games under [lr-mame2003-plus](https://github.com/libretro/mame2003-plus-libretro) to be able to adjust the sensitivity (the controller must be in slow mode for best results, see above).

 As different games used spinners with [different resolutions](https://wiki.arcadecontrols.com/index.php/Spinner_Turn_Count), the specific sensitivity settings for each game will also be different.
+Even games where the original spinner had a much higher resolution seem to work fine (e.g. Arkanoid's spinner had a resolution of 486 steps per turn).

 <img src="pictures/mame_analog_controls.png" title="MAME's analog controls menu." width="450">